 Clarification

 Depending on the status code, a clarification may be needed to state the Buyer’s reason for the status and/or any expected action from the Seller’s side.
 The clarification may be given either as text (in Status Reason) or as code (in StatusReasonCode).
-The purpose of the clarifiction is to provide the Seller with structured information which enables him to partially or fully automate his processing.
+The purpose of the clarification is to provide the Seller with structured information which enables him to partially or fully automate his processing.
 The clarifications are of two types.

 Reasons for the given status.